kanbanyte/sepb/assessments/usability.md

 the system can be considered a success and classified as straight-forward and intuitive.

 # Usability Metrics
-Usability metrics serve as objective and data-driven tools for evaluating different parts of Project24.
+Usability metrics serve as objective and data-driven tools for evaluating different parts of Project24;
-They provide insight into the system's performance, efficiency, and client satisfaction.
+providing insight into the system's performance, efficiency, and client satisfaction.
 These metrics help understand how well Project24 aligns with the clients expectations and requirements, and where improvements can be made.

-The following section looks at the usability metrics used to assess Project24 performance.
-These metrics include the completed scenarios and the errors found.
+The following section looks at the usability metrics used to assess Project24 performance, including the completed scenarios and the errors found.
 By analysing these metrics, HeeHooVision aims to identify strengths and weaknesses within the system.
-The analysis also identifies were refinements and improvements can be made.
+The analysis also identifies where refinements and improvements can be made.

 ## Completed Scenarios
 The following usability scenarios have been evaluated: